Bipedalism: The Science Behind Your Legs

 Not only do other primates not have the same feet or femurs as we do, but because of their spines and necks, they can't continue to walk without wasting energy and being uncomfortable.

-Our human ancestors show a slow development with all the qualities and it's amazing that we can see that in our fossils.
+Our human ancestors show a slow development with all the bipedal traits and it's amazing that we can see that in our fossils.
 Now with DNA discoveries and more excavations, we're uncovering even more human ancestors that we didn't know existed!

 The Foramen Magnum